Merchants Square Mall in Allentown set to close, according to multiple vendors

-ALLENTOWN, Pa. -- The Merchant Square Mall's days appear to be numbered.
+ALLENTOWN, Pa. -- The Merchants Square Mall's days appear to be numbered.

 That's according to multiple vendors who asked not be identified.

-The mall on South 12th Street was open as usual Saturday -- but vendors told 69 News told the mall is expected to close the end of March.
+The mall on South 12th Street was open as usual this weekend -- but vendors told 69 News told the mall is expected to close the end of March.

 An online real estate posting shows the South 12th Street property being leased for industrial use, with the property's name changed to Merchants Commerce Center.